jsattler/go-comdirect/README.md

-Comdirect Golang Client
+Comdirect Client Library
 ===
-This project provides a client to interact with the comdirect REST API.
+This project provides a client library to interact with the comdirect REST API.
+The library is written in golang.

 Install
 ---